SAP/abap-file-formats/file-formats/eeec/README.md

 # EEEC File Format
-This file format is used for the ADT Editor for EEEC
+This file format is used by the ADT editor for Event Consumers (EEEC).

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---